Computes the maximum likelihood estimate (MLE) of the model's parameters.

 - The underlying model is described here.

-- Missing values (i.e. #N/A!) are not allowed in the either response (Y) or the explanatory input arrays.
+- Missing values (i.e., #N/A!) are not allowed in the response (Y) or the explanatory input arrays.

-- Number of maximum iteration input must be greater than one.
+- The number of maximum iteration inputs must be greater than one.

-- The number of rows in response variable (Y) must be equal to number of rows of the explanatory variables (X).
+- The number of rows in the response variable (Y) must equal the number of rows of the explanatory variables (X).

-- The betas input is optional, but if the user provide one, the number of betas must equal to the number of explanatory variables (i.e. X) plus one (intercept).
+- The betas input is optional, but if the user provides one, the number of betas must equal the number of explanatory variables (i.e., X) plus one (intercept).

 - For GLM with Poisson distribution,

-- The values of response variable must be non-negative integers.
+- The values of the response variable must be non-negative integers.

 - The value of the dispersion factor (Phi) must be either missing or equal to one.